 I recently read the story about Dan Gilbert and his stroke and it hit close to home for me on many levels.
 While I may not be a billionaire, I’ve been walking through the stormy weather as a brain injury survivor for 20 years.
 Many of the challenges Dan Gilbert now has due to his stroke, I also deal with.
-The post symptoms I live with every day due to my brain injury are left side paralysis, double vision, headaches and moments of dizziness.
+The post symptoms I live with due to my brain injury are left side paralysis, double vision, headaches and moments of dizziness.
 It’s been 20 years since my AVM and I still have my struggles.

 I was 14 when the brain bleed happened.
 It was a normal Friday until I got a headache and my left side began feeling tingly like it was falling asleep.
 After a trip to the local doctor, I later found myself in the back of an ambulance and vomiting with the driver turning on the sirens to get me to the hospital as quickly as possible.
-The ambulance driver asked my mom if that was my father following behind in the screaming ambulance?
+The ambulance driver asked my mom if that was my father following behind the ambulance?

 After surviving and going through physical, occupational and speech therapy I was finally able to return to start over my freshman year of high school.
-It was challenging but I made it through the school year and was feeling confident and ready to take on the sophomore year.
-It may not come as a surprise that when you go through something as traumatic as a brain injury you often feel like it could happen again.
-Especially when your left side goes tingly for a moment and you’re unsure when the numbness will go away, which it usually does, except the numbness increases and you have a headache realize you’re having a brain injury again.
+It was challenging but I made it through the school year and was feeling confident and ready to take on my sophomore year.
+It may not come as a surprise that when you go through something as traumatic as a closed head brain injury you often feel like it could happen again.
+Especially when your left side goes tingly for a moment and you’re unsure when the numbness will go away, which it usually does, except the numbness increases and you have a headache and realize you’re having a brain injury again.